mortonmills/pogo-lang-ext/README.md

 ## Features

-Pogo is currently in development and is version 0.

 Pogo is written with the **character's** name of the left of a `:`.

 And the **dialogue** is written on the right of the `:`.